sonic-net/SONiC/doc/LoM/LocalMitigation.md

 - Run the updated test suite to ensure the updated system is good in its current updated state.
    - Nightly tests run the updated test suite
 - An update to existing plugin may follow subset of above steps based on extent of change.
-- Create an self installable archive that has this plugin and configlet to apply with validation logic of target.
+- Create an self installable archive that has this plugin and configlet to apply with metadata to filter out target devices.
   - Running this archive as script copies the plugin to destination and updates the config with built-in configlet.
   - The archive may have metadata for target matching, like "OSVersion <= .... && PLATFORM == ....
 If present install proceeds on match only.
 - Save this archive in a local repo.
-  - Services that run update download this onto switch and run it.

 ## Update vetting
 - Identify the target OS versions & Platform for this update.
 - Auto create test pipelines for all target scenarios.